ThemeBoy/Rookie/readme.txt

 = Quick Specs =

-1. The main content width is 620px.
+1. The main content width is 620px or 66% of the content width minus 40px.
-2. The sidebar width is 300px.
+2. The left or right sidebar width is 300px or 34% of the content width minus 40px.
+3. The double sidebar width is 200px on each side or 24% of the content width minus 40px.
-3. Featured Images are 620px wide by 413px high.
+4. Featured Images default to 620px wide by 413px high.
-4. Header Images are 1000px wide by 150px high.
+5. Header Images default to 1000px wide by 150px high.

 = Additional Licenses =